Humblepics

 This reveals the philosophical, almost spiritual, side of Einstein.
 He believed that the more he understood the laws of physics, the more mysterious and awe-inspiring the universe became.
 He chose to see the world with a sense of wonder—from the laws of gravity to the blossoming of a flower.
 It’s a lesson in perspective, urging us to shake off our cynicism and to appreciate the profound, elegant mystery of existence itself.

-These powerful ideas are inspired by this book, 1501 Albert Einstein Quotes: The Ultimate Compendium.
+These powerful ideas are inspired by our full collection, 1501 Albert Einstein Quotes: The Ultimate Compendium.
 You can explore his complete thoughts on science, life, and imagination in our complete volume, available now on Amazon.
 This book has helped over 800 readers understand the mind behind the theory.

 Explore More